jgm/pandoc/doc/lua-filters.md

 ### directory (filepath) {#pandoc.path.directory}

-Get the directory name; move up one level.
+Gets the directory name, i.e., removes the last directory separator and everything after from the given path.

 Parameters: